-Koepka incredible addition to LIV Golf - Norman
+LIV Golf players 'pretty duplicitous' - McIlroy

 The organisation said in a statement: "The players are being notified that they are suspended or otherwise no longer eligible to participate in the PGA Tour tournament play, including the Presidents Cup.

-"As you know, players listed below did not receive the necessary conflicting event and media rights releases - or did not apply for releases at all - and their participation in the Saudi Golf League / LIV Golf Event is in violation of our Tournament Regulations.
+"Players did not receive the necessary conflicting event and media rights releases - or did not apply for releases at all - and their participation is in violation of our Tournament Regulations.
 This same fate holds true for any other players who participate in future Saudi Golf League events."

-It was announced on Wednesday that LIV players will be allowed to compete at the 150th Open Championship in July.
+It was also announced on Wednesday that LIV players will be allowed to compete at the 150th Open Championship in July.
+The US Open also allowed LIV golfers to participate.

-The event follows the US Open in allowing the golfers to participate with Koepka finishing 55th on 12 over in Massachusetts last week.
+- How long can he cover up his break-up?
+A warm-hearted comedy starring Romesh Ranganathan

+- What's it like to be a Marine?
+Go behind the scenes of this elite military organisation

 * No way of qualifying other than invite.
 No pyramid structure.